-Usual Dosage 50mg once a day.
-This is the dose given in the SPC although some specialists will titrate dose starting at 25 mg (half a 50mg tablet) per day for 2 days then 50 mg per day.
-Frequency of administration Once daily dosing.
-Length of treatment Up to 6 to 12 months but may be longer if service user is benefiting from the drug and wants to continue with it.
+Usual Dosage The recommended initial dose of naltrexone hydrochloride is 25 mg (half a tablet), followed by 50 mg per day.
+Formulation Tablets Frequency of administration Once daily Length of treatment Up to 6 to 12 months but may be longer if service user is benefiting from the drug and wants to continue with it.
 Referral back to specialist Pregnancy - there is no clinical data on naltrexone in pregnancy.
 Should only be given to pregnant women when potential benefits outweigh the possible risks.
 Breastfeeding - There is no clinical data on naltrexone in breastfeeding.
-It is unknown whether naltrexone or 6-beta-naltrexol is excreted in human breast milk although it has been found to be present in milk in animal studies Breastfeeding whilst on naltrexone is not recommended.
+It is unknown whether naltrexone or 6-beta-naltrexol is excreted in hur breast milk although it has been found to be pre in milk in animal studies.
+Breastfeeding whilst of naltrexone is not recommended.
 Severe renal and hepatic impairment